Commensurate moir\'e superlattices in anisotropically strained twisted bilayer graphene: Results and Discussions

-In this section, we systematically search for two dimensional anisotropically strained commensurate solutions in the vicinity of the magic angle $\sim 1.084^\circ$.
-The unstrained magic angle configuration is characterized by the integer set ({\it i, j, k, l, m, n, q, r}) is (61, 30, 31, 61, 61, 31, 30, 61).
+In this section, we systematically search for two dimensional anisotropically strained commensurate solutions in the vicinity of the magic angle $\sim 1.084^\circ$. { The representative solution discussed in this section is not intended to illustrate a strong anisotropic strain effect.
+Rather, it is a weakly strained, nearly pristine commensurate solution within the experimentally relevant distortion window, used to test whether the tilted two dimensional regime identified above retains magic angle like features when the twist angle is close to \(1.084^\circ\).} The unstrained magic angle configuration ($n_0,m_0 = 30,31$) is characterized by the integer set ({\it i, j, k, l, m, n, q, r}) = (61, 30, 31, 61, 61, 31, 30, 61).
 As the search range of integers increases for smaller twist angles, the number of admissible commensurate solutions grows rapidly.
 In Fig.~\ref{fig:fig9}, we display only those solutions confined within a narrow window of strain and relative rotation, focusing exclusively on 2D moiré configurations.
 For a representative solution ($\textrm{p}_1=1.000397,\textrm{p}_2=0.999613,\phi_1=1.148^\circ, \phi_2 = 1.147^\circ$ , corresponding to the eight integer set $31,59,59,30,30,59,59,31$), we examine the spatially projected density of states (Fig.~\ref{fig:fig10}) and the maximum valence band dispersion in the first Brillouin zone (Fig.~\ref{fig:fig11}).
 The low energy electronic states remain strongly localized in the AA-stacked regions, consistent with the magic angle behaviour.
-Moreover, four Dirac points are present within the first Brillouin zone, as expected for a strained 2D moiré pattern, and the bandwidth of the lowest energy band is approximately $3.7$ meV, comparable to that of the magic angle regime \cite{Mondal}.
+Moreover, four Dirac points are present within the first Brillouin zone, as expected for a strained 2D moiré pattern, and the bandwidth of the lowest energy band is approximately $22.7$ meV, comparable to that of the magic angle regime \cite{Mondal}.
 These results support our claim that multiple commensurate solutions exist within the experimentally observed distortion range, exhibiting similar localization characteristics, Dirac topology, and narrow bandwidth.